Princeton Triangle Club: Difficulties in the Depression years

-At a 1937 Board meeting there was discussion about the lack of good voices in Triangle.
-Alumni as well as Board members had noted this situation, and it was suggested that "there must be someone in the Glee Club who could at least be drafted to sing, so that a song could be heard beyond the footlights."
-Another complaint came from a Louisville alumnus early in 1938, who wrote, "I am not crazy about the Triangle Club bringing in certain dirty lines about ‘buying a drink’ and ‘the Knights of the Garter,’ etc.....
-Personally I would prefer to see the young men get properly soused and have to be poured on the train than to use [these] lines."

 Another change in tradition came during the 1941-42 academic year, when Triangle produced Ask Me Another, its first show in revue format.
-Then, at a Board meeting in September 1943, Graduate Treasurer B. Franklin Bunn '07 announced that there would be no Triangle Club activities for the duration of the war.
-The University assumed control of McCarter Theatre during this period, and the building was leased by the military for trainees’ use on campus.
+Then, at a board meeting in September 1943, Graduate Treasurer B. Franklin Bunn (1907) announced that there would be no Triangle Club activities for the duration of the war.
+The university assumed control of McCarter Theatre during this period, and the building was leased by the military for trainees' use on campus.